 With an impatient sigh, Dennis cut in.
 “Annie, we can talk about that later.
 Right now, I am trying to understand why our son is throwing away a perfectly good opportunity.
 For God’s sake, I’m basically handing the business to him, and he’s thumbing his nose at it.”

-“You know, Dad, I’m 25 years old.
+“You know, Dad, I’m twenty-five years old.
 I don’t need to sit here and be belittled by you.”
 Adam stood and tossed his napkin down.

 “Where are you going?” asked his mother, frantic.
 No one looked at her.

 Jeremy got up and placed a hand on his brother’s shoulder.
 “No one is belittling anybody.”
 He nudged Adam back down into his chair.
 “Let’s just enjoy our dinner.”
 Annie opened her mouth to say something but then thought better of it.

 When Jeremy returned to his seat, Dennis continued as if nothing had happened.
 “Explain to me how traipsing off to Colorado to sell houses to overindulgent millennials is better than running a solid, established company.
 It’s not like I can ask Jeremy to take it over.
 I mean, look at him.
 He’s a successful attorney at a big firm; he’s getting married in the fall.
 He values stability.
 And responsibility.”

 Adam didn’t flinch at his father’s harsh words.
 “Yes, I know.
 I’m nothing like my big brother.
 He’s perfect, and I am not.”
 His tone was flat.
 “What do you want from me?
 I’m not interested in the manufacturing business.”
 Adam looked to his mother for some sort of response, maybe support, but she was staring off, having withdrawn herself from the conversation.

 At that moment, two waiters appeared with their meals, scattering more than a dozen small white plates around the table.
 The family busied themselves with unwrapping chopsticks and pouring soy sauce in silence.